 Barbara Stone started a movement over fifty years ago to improve the quality of life for individuals with disabilities.
 Barbara Stone made a difference and so can you.

-People under 65 in Greenville County with a Disability
+People ages 18-64 in Greenville County with a Disability US Census

 Barbara Stone was a champion for individuals with disabilities.
 She started a movement over fifty years ago that forever improved the lives of individuals with disabilities.
 She was a community and family member, just like you.